-All occupants were assigned a profile corresponding to 30-50 year old males (as specified in (International Maritime Organization 2007).
-On a corridor, this gives a uniform speed distribution ranging from 0.97 m/s to 1.62 m/s.
-The corresponding normalized speed-density profile is shown in Figure 94.
+All occupants were assigned a profile corresponding to 30-50 year old males (as specified in Table 3.4, International Maritime Organization, 2007).
+On level terrain (corridor), this gives a uniform speed distribution ranging from 0.97 m/s to 1.62 m/s (mean 1.3 m/s).
+Table 1.1 of the IMO report gives the speed-density curve to be used in calculations.
+For a corridor, the corresponding normalized speed-density profile is shown in Figure 102.

-Figure 94: Normalized speed-density profile for 30-50 year old males on level corridor.
+Figure 102: Normalized speed-density profile for 30-50 year old males on level corridor.

-When walking on stairs up, the speed is a uniform speed distribution ranging from 0.47 m/s to 0.79 m/s.
-The corresponding normalized speed-density profile on stairs up is shown in Figure 95.
+When walking up on stairs, the speed is a uniform speed distribution ranging from 0.47 m/s to 0.79 m/s (mean 0.63).
+Table 1.3 of the IMO report gives specific flow and speed curves to be used on stairs up.
+The corresponding normalized speed-density profile on stairs up is shown in Figure 103.

-Figure 95: Normalized speed-density profile for 30-50 year old males on stairs up.
+Figure 103: Normalized speed-density profile for 30-50 year old males on stairs up.